Budapest What to visit

 Located on the Gellért hill, the Citadella is the highest point in the city, having been built in the mid-19th century.
 Given its altitude, the views over Pest are jaw-dropping.

 It is true that getting there is not the easiest job in the world, but I assure you that the final views (and also the ones along the way) are worth every second of the effort.
-At the top, you will find the Statue of Liberty, visible from many points of the city.
+At the top, you will find the Statue of Liberty, visible from many points in the city.

 💡 EXTRA TIP: It is also on this hill that you can find a cave (Géllert hill cave), which contains an altar inside.